Leaker exposes risky health-care privatization scheme in Alberta

 But most of the region's orthopedic surgeons need to be on board for this idea to have legs.
 Apparently at least one of them wasn't.

 At any rate, someone made a recording of one of MacDonald's presentations and sent it to CBC Edmonton's two investigative reporters, Jennie Russell and Charles Rusnell.
 They published their scoop yesterday morning.
-By yesterday afternoon, other media were filing follows.
+By yesterday afternoon, other media were filing followups.

 A story that leaks before the talking points and spin are all agreed upon, and the message boxes memorized by even the slowest-witted MLA, is the kind of nightmare that keeps political issues managers up late.